briochemc/briochemc.github.io/extras/scientificfigures.md

 Legends are OK, but back and forth between data and legend costs your reader time and energy.
 By annotating data with labels, your remove clutter and hold the hand of the reader.

-\note{Note}{The figures below are made using the [Julia](https://julialang.org/) programming language and the [Makie.jl](https://docs.makie.org/stable/) plotting library.
-There is a button to display the code for creating each figure but beware!
-The code includes lots of little tweaks for style that you don't really need in general for making good scientific figures.}

 Consider the example below: